 Most developed campgrounds in national forests require a nightly fee, usually somewhere between $7 and $30 per night.

 The more primitive and/or remote are usually around $10 to $15 per night while those that are either more popular or have more amenities cost up to $30 per night (or more).

 But what many people don’t know is there are actually hundreds of free national forest campgrounds around the country.
 These are almost always primitive with few amenities aside from picnic tables, fire rings, and sometimes vault toilets.

 Unfortunately, searching for free USFS campgrounds online is a tricky endeavor.
-I’m not aware of an easy way to search specifically for these (although we do often include them in our free camping roundups).
+I’m not aware of an easy way to search specifically for these.

 Dispersed camping in national forests (whether truly dispersed or designated dispersed) is, as a reminder, always free.